DDVF Frequently Asked Questions

 Can you handle European (PAL) video tapes?

 Yes!
-We have the ability to convert PAL to NTSC (or NTSC to PAL) and transfer the video to VHS or DVD.
-If you have friends or family overseas, you can send them video in the PAL standard or convert tapes you received from them to NTSC for viewing in an American VCR.
+We have the ability to convert PAL VHS, Video8, and MiniDV tapes and transfer the video to DVD and/or digital files.
+If you have friends or family overseas, you can send them video in the PAL standard or convert tapes you received from them to NTSC for viewing in an American DVD player.

 Why does DDVF charge so much less then other video production